rapidsai/cugraph/README.md

 * CuPy sparse matrix
 * SciPy sparse matrix

 cuGraph tries to match the return type based on the input type.
-So a NetworkX input will return the same data type that Network would have.
+So a NetworkX input will return the same data type that NetworkX would have.

 ## cuGraph Notice